markysoft1/vani/README.md

 # Vani
 Vani should help to write and maintain UI tests based on Selenium.
+To reach this aim, it provides an extensions for Spring-Framework, so you can write your tests in spring-style.

 It's written in Java and can only used in conjunction with the java version of Selenium.